 Celery is most often transplanted in order to give it a jump start on the season before hot summer days arrive.
 Once it’s time to transplant in late April, celery plant spacing comes into play.
 Tight planting forces taller stalks.

-It has a shallow root system and needs a celery planting depth of 18 inches of soil well prepared.
+It has a shallow root system and needs a celery planting depth of 18 inches (46 cm.) of soil well prepared.
 Plant seeds in flats in February.
-Because the seed needs some light to germinate, sprinkle them on the surface of the soil and lightly strew sand over or sow ¼ inch deep.
+Since the seeds need some light to germinate, sprinkle them on the surface of the soil and lightly strew sand over or sow ¼ inch (6 mm.) deep.
 Keep the flat in light and moderately moist until germination.

-Transplant young plants in late May to early April or when plants have 3 to 4 true leaves.
+Transplant young plants in late May to early April or when plants have three to four true leaves.

 How Far Apart to Plant Celery

 Once seedlings have several sets of true leaves and soil temperatures outside have warmed, it is time to transplant them.
 Allow the plants to harden off for a few days.
 Prepare the garden bed by incorporating plenty of compost or other ready to use organic matter.
-Work into the soil 2 pounds per 1,000 feet of a 16-16-8 fertilizer.
+Work into the soil 2 pounds (1 kg.) per 1,000 feet (305 m.) of a 16-16-8 fertilizer.

-Optimum plant spacing for celery is 10 to 12 inches apart.
-After a few weeks, you will need to thin the celery out to 12 inches away from each other.
+Optimum plant spacing for celery is 10 to 12 inches (25-31 cm.) apart.
+After a few weeks, you will need to thin the celery out to 12 inches (31 cm.) away from each other.
 This plant spacing for celery allows for taller petioles and better growth.

 Some commercial growers prefer slightly larger celery plant spacing.
-This is because they often clip the leaves 2 or 3 times to force shorter, more compact plants which ship more easily.
+This is because they often clip the leaves two or three times to force shorter, more compact plants which ship more easily.

 Harvest and Storage

-Celery needs 1 to 2 inches of water per week.
-Plastic mulch is a good idea to reduce competitive weeds, conserve moisture and warm soil.
+Celery needs 1 to 2 inches (2.5-5 cm.) of water per week.
+Plastic mulch is a good idea to reduce competitive weeds, conserve moisture, and warm soil.

-You can store celery in the refrigerator for up to 2 weeks.
-Celery has been shown to reduce blood pressure, lower cholesterol, enhance the immune response and even help prevent cancer.
+You can store celery in the refrigerator for up to two weeks.
+Celery has been shown to reduce blood pressure, lower cholesterol, enhance the immune response, and even help prevent cancer.
 This popular crop is also grown for its roots and seeds, both useful in stocks and soups, or as a seasoning.